benboughton1/slate/source/index.html.md

 API Key | Your API key
 UUID | e.g. 90722b22-8ea2-4e2a-be45-ec943afe9e2c`
 Coverage | Coverage should be between 0 and 1 (i.e. 0% to 100%).
-Data Type | Data type can be one of: RGB, NDVI, NDRE, SVI or PCD.
+Data Type | Data type can be one of: RGB, NDVI, NDRE, SVI, SVIER or PCD.
 See below definitions.

 *RGB* - a regular visible TIF file